-COURSE TITLE: MEDICAL TERMINOLOGY Grades 10-12; 1 Credit; 36 weeks COURSE DESCRIPTION: In this course, students will develop skills necessary for decoding of commonly used medical terms.
+COURSE DESCRIPTION: In this course, you will be introduced to the basic concepts of veterinary medicine, primarily focusing on the different body systems of the major species of pets and domesticated agricultural animals.
+Each lesson will examine concepts in veterinary medicine that provide the student with a very broad understanding of today's field of veterinary science.
+The final lesson is a career research project which gives students the opportunity to investigate a specific career in veterinary medicine.
+COURSE TITLE: MEDICAL TERMINOLOGY Grades 10-12; 1 Credit; 36 weeks COURSE DESCRIPTION: In this online course, students will develop skills necessary for decoding commonly used medical terms.
 Students will learn the meaning of medical suffixes, prefixes, and word roots.
 Students will learn terminology associated with the body systems, diseases and disorders of those systems.
-Students will be expected to use correct spelling and pronunciation of medical terms they have learned.
+Students will be expected to use the correct spelling and pronunciation of medical terms they have learned.
 Students will also learn common medical abbreviations.
-This course is a self-paced course.
-(May be available for college credit) Greater Southeast Dual Credit College Credit Courses through NDSCS ITV from High School (Online from SRCTC) COURSE TITLE: CONCEPTS OF FITNESS AND WELLNESS (HPER 100) DUAL CREDIT (Spring Semester) through Southeast Region career & Technology Center Wahpeton Grades 10-12; (1/2) high school/2 college credit(s), 18 weeks.
-COURSE DESCRIPTION: A course designed for students of all ages that teaches the facts about exercise and physical fitness.
+Greater Southeast Dual Credit College Credit Courses through NDSCS ITV from High School (Online from SRCTC) COURSE TITLE: CONCEPTS OF FITNESS AND WELLNESS (HPER 100) DUAL CREDIT (Spring Semester) through Southeast Region Career & Technology Center Wahpeton Grades 10-12; 2 college credits COURSE DESCRIPTION: A course designed for students of all ages that teaches the facts about exercise and physical fitness.
 This course is designed to teach the student the role of physical activity in maintaining adequate health and improved quality of life.
 This course also teaches students how to assess, develop and implement a complete lifetime fitness and wellness program and its components.
 The course is designed to incorporate these ideas through lecture and activity.
-PREREQUISITES: None Student Cost: \approximately \$166.20 (\$83.10/college credit) COURSE TITLE: MEDICAL TERMINOLOGY/ BOTE 171 DUAL CREDIT (Fall & Spring Semesters) through Southeast Region career & Technology Center Wahpeton Grades 10-12; (1/2) high school/ (4) college credit(s); 18 weeks.
-COURSE DESCRIPTION: Study of prefixes, suffixes, and root words of medical terms and their meaning, spelling, and pronunciation.
+Prerequisites: None Student Cost: approximately \$178.86 (\$89.43/college credit) COURSE TITLE: MEDICAL TERMINOLOGY (BOTE 171-Dual Credit) (Fall or Spring Semester) through Southeast Region Career & Technology Center Wahpeton Grades 10-12; 1⁄2 high school credit/4 college credits COURSE DESCRIPTION: Study of prefixes, suffixes and root words of medical terms and their meaning, spelling and pronunciation.
 Emphasis on building a working medical vocabulary based on body systems.
-Study of the location, functions, and terminology of the organs of the various systems of the body.
+Study of the location, functions and terminology of the organs of the various systems of the body.
 This course is taken online through SRCTC Wahpeton and NDSCS.
-PREREQUISITES: None Student Cost: \approximately \$332.40 (\$83.10/college credit) COURSE TITLE: PREVENTION AND CARE OF SPORTS RELATED INJURIES (HPER 207) (Fall & Spring) through Southeast Region career & Technology Center Wahpeton Grades 10-12; (1/2) high school/ (3) college credit(s); 18 weeks.
-COURSE DESCRIPTION: This course will provide students with the principles of athletic training.
+Prerequisites/Corequisite: None Student cost: approximately \$357.72 (\$89.43/college credit) COURSE TITLE: PREVENTION AND CARE OF SPORTS RELATED INJURIES (HPER 207) (Fall or Spring Semester) through Southeast Region Career & Technology Center Wahpeton Grades 10-12; 1⁄2 high school/ 3 college credits COURSE DESCRIPTION: This course will provide students with the principles of athletic training.
 Students will learn prevention, recognition, treatment of athletic injuries, organization and administration of athletic training and basic taping techniques.
-PREREQUISITES: None Student Cost: \approximately \$249.30 (\$83.10/college credit) Programs and courses are offered as a partnership between the Public Schools of Campbell/Tintah, Ellendale, Fairmount, Hankinson, Lidgerwood, Lisbon, North Sargent, Oakes, Richland #44, Sargent Central, Wahpeton, Wyndmere and the Southeast Region Career/Tech.
-Center \Tuition and fee amounts will vary slightly when 2021-2022 rates are finalized.
+PREREQUISITES: None Student Cost: approximately \$268.29 (\$89.43/college credit) Programs and courses are offered as a partnership between the Public Schools of Campbell/Tintah, Edgeley, Ellendale, Fairmount, Hankinson, Lidgerwood, Lisbon, North Sargent, Oakes, Richland #44, Sargent Central, Wahpeton, Wyndmere and the Southeast Region Career/Tech.
+Center ^{}Tuition and fee amounts will vary slightly when 2023-2024 rates are finalized.